Police arrest 3 men connected to Kearney stabbing, shootings

 People are also reading…

-NTV reported Monday that UNK confirmed some football players were present but gave no additional information.
+Todd Gottula, UNK’s senior director of communications, confirmed Tuesday that some football players were present at the incidents.
+He did not release additional information.

 Suspects in a vehicle that was seen leaving the scene were arrested on unrelated crimes and were not involved in the shooting and stabbing.